FaithMUTIS/Group-2-phase-5-project/README.md

 - **Mean Squared Error (MSE)**: Penalizes larger errors and provides a sense of model performance.
 - **R-squared**: Indicates how well the model fits the data.

-The **Random Forest Regressor** outperformed **Linear Regression** with a lower MAE, MSE, and a higher R-squared value.
+The **Gradient Boosting Regressor** and **Random Forest Regressor** outperformed **Decision Trees** but **Linear Regression** was the weakest model with a lower MAE, MSE, and R-squared value.

 ### Recommendations
 Based on the findings from the model evaluation:
-- **Dynamic Pricing Model**: Businesses can use the Random Forest model to set real-time dynamic prices, adjusting for features like mileage, age, and condition.
+- **Dynamic Pricing Model**: Businesses can use the Gradient Boosting model to set real-time dynamic prices, adjusting for features like mileage, age, and condition.
 - **Price Optimization**: The model can be used to recommend price adjustments, ensuring that cars are priced competitively in the market while maximizing profits.
 - **Market Insights**: The model can help identify which car features (e.g., brand, engine size, condition) most influence pricing, allowing businesses to better understand market demand.